shell-networks/ESXi-autoinstall/README.md

 They are just nested ESXi to test configuration before apllying on "prod" ESXi

-3. ## 2 Network Architecture
+3. ## Network Architecture

 Because sometimes, a picture is better than a thousand of words...
+With this you will have a better understanding of the differents vlans that i configured in the Kickstart files.

-4. ## How to use custom KS to build an autodeploy ISO
+4. ## How to use custom KS and build a personnalised ESXi autodeploy ISO

 First of all, you need to download the ISO of Vmware ESXi 6.5
 https://my.vmware.com/web/vmware/details?downloadGroup=ESXI65U1&productId=614&rPId=21456

+Then download a software to create bootable ISO.
+Personnaly i use ImgBurn, the installer is available in the Tools folder of this repository.

+Once you have finished to download the ISO, copy the content of the ISO, in a new folder.
+Let's call this folder **Files_original**

 All servers mentionned above have their configuration in a KS file.